Day 18 - The Way : Burgos to Hornillos del Camino

 Throughout the day we both realized that many of the people that we set out with two weeks ago have moved on yesterday, and so we will likely not see them again.
 Surprisingly, this is a strangely hard concept to come to terms with, because we have become oddly invested in the welfare of those around us on the Camino.
 While it is unrealistic to hope that everyone remains together, we are left slightly saddened by the thought that we will likely never know how their pilgrimages turn out, or whether they found what they were searching for.

-Here, despite being early, we were allowed to check into the albergue De Sol A Sol, which is a clean and beautiful albergue with a large common room.
-As it turned out, two of our Canadian friends are staying in the same albergue tonight as well.
-It seems that we were all very lucky to get our beds, as within half an hour of arriving, pilgrims were being informed that all albergues in this town and the adjacent one were full.
+Here, despite being early, we were allowed to check into the Albergue De Sol A Sol, which is a clean and beautiful albergue with a large common room.
+As it turned out, two of our Canadian friends are staying in the same Albergue tonight as well.
+It seems that we were all very lucky to get our beds, as within half an hour of arriving, pilgrims were informed that all albergues in this town and the adjacent one were full.

 ___________________________________________________________________________________